frappe/erpnext/erpnext/docs/user/manual/en/accounts/articles/how-to-customise-cash-flow-report.md

 <img alt="custom cash flow statement" class="screenshot" src="{{docs_base_url}}/assets/img/articles/cash-flow-mapping-1.png">

 I have named it 'Income Tax Charge' and given it a label 'Income taxes recognised in profit or loss'.
 We want this line to reflect income tax charges from our profit or loss statement.
-The account where this happens in Jane's chart of account is named 'Income Taxes' (an expense) so I have added 'Income Taxes' into the accounts table.
+The account where this happens in our chart of account is named 'Income Taxes' (an expense) so I have added 'Income Taxes' into the accounts table.
 If you have more accounts representing income tax expenses, you should add all of them here.